Location: Uttar Pradesh

 Shivaratri is “The Great Night of Lord Shiva” and since Varanasi is considered the city of Lord Shiva, so Mahashivratri hold great importance in Varanasi and is celebrated on a grand scale.

-It is a major festival in Hinduism which fall on the fourteenth day of Phalguna of the Hindu calendar, and before the arrival of spring.
+It is a major festival in Hinduism which falls on the fourteenth day of Phalguna of the Hindu calendar, and before the arrival of spring.
 The major Jyotirlinga Shiva temples of India, such as in Varanasi and Somnatha, are particularly frequented on Maha Shivaratri.
 They serve also as sites for fairs and special events.

 Read More About Maha Shivratri

 Varanasi lies in the great northern plains of India, on the left bank of the Ganges River.
-Throughout its long history, the city has been known by a number of names – Anandavana, the “Forest of Bliss,” Kashi, the “City of Light,” Varanasi, a name derived from the rivers of the Varauana and Asi that flow into the Ganges there, Banaras and Benares Muslim and British appellations, and once again, Varanasi.
+Throughout its long history, the city has been known by a number of names – Anandavana, the “Forest of Bliss,” Kashi, the “City of Light,” Varanasi, a name derived from the rivers of the Varuna and Asi that flow into the Ganges there, Banaras and Benares Muslim and British appellations, and once again, Varanasi.

 This sacred city is the final destination for what many considered to be the most significant religious pilgrimage in the modern world.
 Today, as they have done for centuries, thousands of Hindu faithful come to Varanasi from all over India, all over the world, to purify themselves in the holy waters of the river Ganges.
 They come by means of modern transportation, and they come as they have always come, on foot.
 Many believe that in enduring the hardships of the journey all their immoral acts will be undone and wiped away.